coollog/couponappnode/README.md

 `npm install --save express mongodb jade socket.io`

-Make sure to have a `server/config.js` with the following:
+Make sure to have a `config.js` with the following:

 ```
 module.exports = {
+  httpport: [port for http server],
-  port: [port for socket.io],
+  ioport: [port for socket.io],
   mongouri: [mongodb uri for database],
   collections: [array of collections to use in the mongodb]
 }